42willow/openbook.js/README.md

 - `WorkEdition` - An edition within a work's editions response
 - `WorkEditionResponse` - Response containing work editions with pagination
 - `Edition` - A standalone edition object
+- `Author` - An author object with biographical information
+- `AuthorWorkEntry` - A work entry within an author's works response
+- `AuthorWorksResponse` - Response containing author works with pagination

 ## License